Characters: Dragon Age II – Non-Playable Characters

 - A God Am I: Listen to his rant when Hawke catches up to him.
 He's got delusions of grandeur up the wazoo.

-- Love Makes You A Crazy And Evil Sorcerer: He clearly misses his wife and lover her dearly, but his grief turned him into a murderer willing to pervert life itself to bring her back.
+- Love Makes You Crazy/Love Makes You Evil: He clearly misses his wife and loved her dearly, but his grief turned him into a murderer willing to pervert life itself to bring her back.